ObserveRTC/website-3.0/content/docs/overview/introduction.md

 ---
 title: "Introduction"
-description: "ObserveRTC is an open-source project provide solutions to monitor your WebRTC Applications"
+description: "ObserveRTC is an open-source project provide solutions to monitor RTC stacks"
-lead: "ObserveRTC is an open-source project provide solutions to monitor your WebRTC Applications"
+lead: "ObserveRTC is an open-source project provide solutions to monitor RTC stacks"
 date: 2021-04-01
 lastmod: 2021-04-01
 draft: false